LibreCS/vqgarm/README.md

 ---
 ## Hardware and OS Requirements

 This project is only tested on an AMD-based x86-64 system (should not differ for Intel processors) and a Raspberry Pi 3B+.
-With more interest, it may be tested for Apple Silicon-based systems.
+For simplicity, it will be tested in an arm64 docker container running on an Apple M1 Pro.

 64-bit installations of your distro of choice (only tested on Ubuntu 20.04 LTS) are required for this project to run smoothly.
 Due to lack of development of certain dependancies namely conda and pytorch for armhf and other 32-bit OS's, the project is limited to 64-bit systems (or not, if you are willing and able to get the problematic dependancies installed)